microsoft/data-science-editor/src/pages/ddk/microbit/pr-template.md

 ## Future accessories TODO

-Review the [micro:bit accessory Jacdac integration guide](https://microsoft.github.io/jacdac-docs/ddk/microbit/) to learn how you can integrate Jacdac into your future accessories for a better user experience.
+- [ ] Review the [micro:bit accessory Jacdac integration guide](https://microsoft.github.io/jacdac-docs/ddk/microbit/) to learn how you can integrate Jacdac into your future accessories for a better user experience.
 We provide various options to integrate Jacdac into your hardware at minimal cost.
+- [ ] Review the [Jacdac Device Development Kit] for more details about hardware integration of Jacdac in general.
+- [ ] Contact us if you have any question about adding Jacdac to your next accessory.